lionslair/laradock-local/DOCUMENTATION/content/documentation/index.md

 <br>
 <a name="Change-the-PHP-FPM-Version"></a>
 ## Change the (PHP-FPM) Version

-By default, the latest stable PHP version is configured to run.
+By default the latest stable PHP versin is configured to run.

->The PHP-FPM is responsible for serving your application code, you don't have to change the PHP-CLI version if you are planning to run your application on different PHP-FPM version.
+>The PHP-FPM is responsible of serving your application code, you don't have to change the PHP-CLI version if you are planning to run your application on different PHP-FPM version.

 ### A) Switch from PHP `7.2` to PHP `5.6`